SCOUT: Closed-Loop in-vivo System for Continuous Methane Concentration Monitoring in Cattle: Data Processing and Calibration Frameworks

 \subsubsection{Temporal Synchronization:}

-Timestamp synchronization presented the primary challenge due to the software-based timing implementation on the microcontroller platform.
 The \sens system initializes with network-synchronized UTC timestamps but relies on internal crystal oscillator timing during autonomous operation.
-We quantified cumulative timing drift through manual deployment records and applied linear interpolation to correct measured drift rates, which ranged from -30 to +45 seconds over 24-hour periods.
-This correction ensured accurate temporal alignment between \sens measurements and concurrent sniffer and video data streams, critical for subsequent cross-platform validation analyses.
+Cumulative timing drift ranged from $-30$ to $+45$~seconds over 24-hour periods and was corrected via linear interpolation using manual deployment records, ensuring temporal alignment between \sens measurements and concurrent sniffer and video data streams.